-Professor John Gleeson is Director of the Healthy Brain and Mind Research Centre and a clinical psychologist with more than 25 years of experience in the assessment and treatment of serious mental health problems.
+Professor John Gleeson is a clinical psychologist with more than 25 years of experience in the assessment and treatment of serious mental health problems.
 Most of his clinical experience has been in the field of youth mental health.

 Professor Gleeson's research interests are in the field of clinical psychology with a particular focus on psychological processes and psychological interventions for serious mental health problems in youth.
 Together with colleagues from Orygen Research Centre and the University of Melbourne, he is currently developing digital interventions for recovery from serious mental illness in youth.